Dhanunjaya1729/numerical-methods-simulations/README.md

 A comprehensive computational mathematics portfolio developed in Python.
 This repository explores the algorithmic implementation of numerical methods to solve complex engineering and physical systems, ranging from non-linear kinematics to chaotic dynamical systems.

-The accompanying technical report detailing the mathematical derivations, proofs, and convergence analyses can be found in `Numerical_Methods_project_Report.pdf`.

 ##  Core Modules

 ### 1. Chaotic Dynamical Systems & Fractals